sywuaa/S-MART/README.md

 ![Perk](app/assets/images/pro/perk.png)

 Unfortunately, a campaign can have multiple perks which I need to store them as an array of objects.
-Doing do, my parent component will be the array and child component will keep track of the state of a new perk.
-Perk object will be store into the parent array when click "Add Perk" and the state is reset.
+Doing that, my parent component will be the array and child component will keep track of the state of a new perk.
+Perk object will be store into the parent array when "Add Perk" is clicked and the state will reset.

 ---
 ```javascript